International Travel and COVID-19

-- Travellers' diarrhea is the most common illness affecting travellers.
+Travellers' diarrhea is the most common illness affecting travellers.
 It is spread from eating or drinking contaminated food or water.

 Risk of developing travellers' diarrhea increases when travelling in regions with poor standards of hygiene and sanitation.
 Practise safe food and water precautions.

-- The most important treatment for travellers' diarrhea is rehydration (drinking lots of fluids).
+The most important treatment for travellers' diarrhea is rehydration (drinking lots of fluids).
 Carry oral rehydration salts when travelling.

 Typhoid is a bacterial infection spread by contaminated food or water.
-Risk is higher among pediatric travellers, travellers going to rural areas, visiting friends and relatives or travelling for a long period of time.
-Travellers at high risk visiting regions with typhoid risk, especially those exposed to places with poor sanitation should speak to a health care provider about vaccination.
+Risk is higher among children, travellers going to rural areas, travellers visiting friends and relatives or those travelling for a long period of time.

 Insects and Illness

-In some areas in South Asia, certain insects carry and spread diseases like chikungunya, Crimean-Congo hemorrhagic fever, dengue fever, Japanese encephalitis, leishmaniasis, lymphatic filariasis, and malaria.
+In some areas in South Asia, certain insects carry and spread diseases like chikungunya, Crimean-Congo hemorrhagic fever, dengue fever, Japanese encephalitis, leishmaniasis, lymphatic filariasis and malaria.

 Travellers are advised to take precautions against bites.

-- Dengue fever occurs in this country.
-Dengue fever is a viral disease that can cause severe flu-like symptoms.
-In some cases it leads to dengue haemorrhagic fever, which can be fatal.
+- Dengue can cause flu-like symptoms.
+In some cases, it can lead to severe dengue, which can be fatal.

-- The risk of dengue is higher during the daytime, particularly at sunrise and sunset.
+- Mosquitoes carrying dengue typically bite during the daytime, particularly around sunrise and sunset.

 - Protect yourself from mosquito bites.
-There is no vaccine or medication that protects against dengue fever.
+There is no vaccine or medication that protects against dengue.

 Animals and Illness